nmaguiar/openaf-docs/docs/reference/ow_ch.md

    - key       (String)  If a key contains "key" it will be replaced by the "key" value
    - multipath (Boolean) Supports string keys with paths (e.g. ow.obj.setPath) (defaults to false)
    - lock      (String)  If defined the filepath to a dummy file for filesystem lock while accessing the file
+   - gzip      (Boolean) If true the output file will be gzip (defaults to false)
+   - tmp       (Boolean) If true "file" will be temporary and destroyed upon execution/process end

 ````